Posts by Collection

 We develop information-theoretic regularization principles for machine unlearning, aiming to remove targeted information while maintaining general utility and enabling principled evaluation.

 Recommended citation: Shizhou Xu, Thomas Strohmer.
 (2025).
-“Machine Unlearning via Information-Theoretic Regularization.”
-Manuscript.
+“Machine Unlearning via Information-Theoretic Regularization.” under review at Mathematical Foundations of Machine Learning.

 Download Paper | Download Slides